0xjjpa/AIESEC-Chrome-Extension/README.md

 * Sorting mechanism
 * Searching the results (TN categories) through a text input field
 * Ability to see which params were chosen in a saved search (name of country/region)
+* Same TN's can appear in same categories, only show once or filter through other way

 Technical
 * Create a specific storage library for Chrome with a B* tree to optimize read to the Chrome Storage (Currently we are indexing two dictionaries, one working as a HashTable and the other as the actual storage).